 The City places special emphasis on meeting the housing needs of the elderly.
 With the 2012 adoption of Ordinance 1737, the City facilitates priority processing of projects involving senior housing projects.
-Through this ordinance, the environmental review process may be started prior to the submission of complete application and materials, and an accelerated plan review process can occur if the applicant pays the cost of the City hiring an outside consultant.
+Through this ordinance, the environmental review process may be started prior to the submission of complete application and materials, and an accelerated plan review process can occur if the applicant pays the cost of the

+City hiring an outside consultant.
 The ordinance also reduced the parking requirements for senior and low income housing projects in the R-4 zone.

-- By 2022, provide information about Ordinance 1737 on City website. - Annually convene a developers workshop to explore affordable housing opportunities in the City, including housing for seniors, persons with disabilities, and large households. - Support applications for federal and state funding for quality senior developments by providing the information on the City's website and making it available at the City's Community Development Department counter.
+- By 2022, provide information about Ordinance 1737 on City website. - Annually convene a developers workshop to explore affordable housing opportunities in the City, including housing for seniors, persons with disabilities, and large households.
+Specifically, explore affordable housing opportunities in northern Gardena where there are concentrated disproportionate housing needs. - Support applications for federal and state funding for quality senior developments by providing the information on the City's website and making it available at the City's Community Development Department counter.